-COMING SOON: T.C.
-Steele State Historic Site has broken ground for the new Singing Winds Visitor Center, slated to open in the fall of 2018.
+COMING SOON: A new Singing Winds Visitor Center is slated to open in the spring of 2019.
 The visitor center will help enhance the guest experience and allow for additional programming, indoor facility rentals and catering, along with new restrooms on the grounds of the site.
 The addition will also allow for the expansion of the Artist-in-Residence program as well as the interpretation of the House of the Singing Winds.
-For additional information and renderings, please visit our newsdesk.

 Indiana State Museum and Historic Sites members receive FREE admission and a 10 percent discount in the gift shop.